10 Strong Yet Smooth House Rules For Teenagers all parents should impose

 - Rules centered on morality

 Morality plays a big role in shaping the type of person your teens grow up to become.
-Therefore create such house rules for teenagers that would instill moral values in your teens.
-The simplest ones of them include “Tell the truth” and “Apologize when you do wrong.”
-Morality also has a strong influence on how well they adhere to the rules set by you.
+Therefore create such home rules for teenagers that would instill moral values in your teens.
+The simplest ones include “Tell the truth” and “Apologize when you do wrong.”
+Morality also has a strong influence on how well they adhere to the home rules set by you.
 Of course, your behavior matters a lot in setting an example for them.
-They grasp from what you do than what you preach, so your moral standards eventually trickle into your teenagers.
+They grasp more from what you do than what you preach, so your moral standards eventually trickle into your teenagers.

 - Rules to give prior information while going out

-- For any reason, if they are running late, ask them to call you and inform their whereabouts.
+- For any reason, if they are running late, ask them to call you and inform them of their whereabouts.

-Be careful while imposing these rules, as they might take these as restrictions.
-So, it’s better to explain to them these rules are for their security, and you would step back as soon as you gain confidence in their decision.
+Be careful while imposing these home rules, as they might take these as restrictions.
+So, it’s better to explain to them these home rules for their security, and you would step back as soon as you gain confidence in their decision.

 - Rules to acknowledge and respond